FederatedAI/FATE/doc/federatedml_component/intersect.md

 1.  base64 encoding may be used for all hashing methods.

-RSA intersection is used for intersection cardinality estimation.
+Cardinality Computation:

+1. Set `cardinality_method` to `rsa` will produce estimated intersection cardinality;

+2. Set `cardinality_method` to `dh` will compute exact intersection cardinality

 <!--
 ## Examples